-Sometimes I use plastic bags that food came in to section out single-serving portions of main dishes before placing them into a single freezer bag for the freezer when I use the Cook-Once, Eat-Twice method of cooking.
+Or sometimes I use plastic bags that food was purchased in to section out single-serving portions of main dishes before placing them into a single freezer bag for the freezer when I use the Cook-Once, Eat-Twice method of cooking.

 Other ‘Use Whatcha Got’ Ideas

 - Assuring Safety Around An Underground Cistern

 - Repurposing An Empty Parmesan Cheese Container – BRILLIANT!